Brent Lillibridge: Amateur career

 Lillibridge attended Henry M. Jackson High School in Mill Creek, Washington.

-Lillibridge played for the Washington Huskies baseball program for three seasons, where he was named to the All-Pac-10 Conference Team for three straight seasons.
+Lillibridge played college baseball for the Washington Huskies for three seasons and was named to the All-Pac-10 Conference Team three times.
 In 2004, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 Professional career

 Pittsburgh Pirates

 The Pittsburgh Pirates selected Lillibridge in the fourth round, with the 121st overall selection, of the 2005 MLB draft.

 Atlanta Braves

 On January 17, 2007, the Pirates traded Lillibridge with Mike Gonzalez to the Atlanta Braves for Adam LaRoche and Jamie Romak.

 Lillibridge began the 2008 season in Triple-A for the Richmond Braves.
 He played 19 games and batted .195 with one home run before his contract was purchased on April 26, 2008.
 He made his major league debut on that same day against the New York Mets and had four at bats and struck out three times.
-He doubled for his first major league hit on June 25, 2008 at Toronto.

-On July 12, 2008 in a game against the San Diego Padres at Petco Park, Lillibridge hit his first major league home run against relief pitcher Joe Thatcher.
+He doubled for his first major league hit on June 25 at Toronto.
+On July 12, in a game against the San Diego Padres at Petco Park, Lillibridge hit his first major league home run against relief pitcher Joe Thatcher.